simplify-framework/graphql/README.md

 # Simplify Framework - GraphQL

-A GraphQL Serverless Architecture Model (GSAM) - Base on imaging [Appollo GraphQL](https://www.apollographql.com/) server project.
+A GraphQL Serverless Architecture Model (GSAM) - Base on amazing [Appollo GraphQL](https://www.apollographql.com/) server project.
 We help you generating a boilerplate GraphQL based project that immediately can deploy on AWS Lambda function behind an API Gateway as a serverless model.
 What do you think?
 You can design GraphQL resolvers as a State Machine (aka AWS Step Functions) inside your project.

 ![NPM Downloads](https://img.shields.io/npm/dw/simplify-graphql)
 ![Package Version](https://img.shields.io/github/package-json/v/simplify-framework/graphql?color=green)